golobby/orm/README.md

 }

 func (u User) ConfigureEntity(e *orm.EntityConfigurator) {
-    e.Table("users").Connection("default") // You can omit .Connection if you have only on connection.
+    e.Table("users")
 }

-func (u User) ConfigureRelations(r *orm.RelationConfigurator) {
-	// we talk about relationships later
-}
 ```
 as you see our user entity is nothing else than a simple struct and two methods.
 Entities in GolobbyORM are implementations of `Entity` interface which defines two methods:
-- ConfigureEntity: configures table and database connection.
+- ConfigureEntity: configures table and also relations to other entities.
-- ConfigureRelations: configures relations that `Entity` has with other relations.
 -
 #### Conventions
 ##### Column names